...

 • Please don’t feed the cats for their health

 It is probably best to only play with the cats that approach you at their own will.
-For those who want their own space, let’s leave them alone and take photos of them from a distance.
+For those who want their own space, let’s respect their privacy and take photos of them from a distance.
 This is especially important if you see a cat family.
 Trying to touch the little kitten will result in an attack from the mother cat.

 Important: Although there are restaurants on Ainoshima Island, the main dishes on the set menus are either sashimi or meat dishes.
-If you are strict with your vegetarian diet, bring your food because the noodle soup broth also contains seafood extract.
+If you are strict with your vegetarian diet, please bring your own food, as the noodle soup broth also contains seafood extract.

 Cycling Around Ainoshima Island

 Ainoshima has a circumference of around 6 km.
-The best way to enjoy what the island has to offer is probably hiking through the 5.4 km promenade for your chance to meet the wild animals (other than cats) and historical heritage.
+The best way to enjoy what the island has to offer is probably by hiking along the 5.4 km promenade, where you have a chance to meet the wild animals (other than cats) and discover Ainoshima’s historical heritage.

 As it will take around 2 to 3 hours to stroll through the promenade, how about renting a bicycle to reduce travel time between the small attractions on Ainoshima Island?